wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 2. Choose the artifact icon on the left panel.
 3. Select **Lineage**.

-### Navigating lineage
+### Navigating the lineage graph
-The lineage graph is generated based on the `type` you provide when you create runs and artifacts.
+The lineage graph generates based on the `type` you provide when you create runs and artifacts.

 The artifact or run type you provide is located above its name, withA artifacts represented by blue icons and runs represented by green icons.
 The input and output of a run or artifact is depicted in the graph with arrows.